ujihisa/okta-scim-beta/README.md

             true:
             1. The attribute **must** be set for your provisioning integration to work.
-            2. An Okta administrator will need to populate a value for this attribute.
+            2. An Okta administrator must populate a value for this attribute.
         -   Scope
     -   If the settings for any of your supported user attributes are